mssamhan31/PyNNLF/paper/paper.md

 Users can specify the forecasting problem (dataset and forecast horizon) and model configuration (model name and hyperparameters).
 PyNNLF then outputs evaluation results including performance metrics, metadata, visualizations, and supplemental outputs.
 Researchers and network operators can use PyNNLF to benchmark their models against others using standardized datasets.
 They can also contribute new models or datasets to the PyNNLF library, enabling broader comparison and collaboration.
 While general time series forecasting libraries like `statsmodels`, `PyTorch`, or `Darts` exist, none specifically focus on net load forecasting with curated datasets and models.
-In parallel with developing PyNNLF, we are also preparing other research papers: a literature review of net load forecasting studies, and comparative analyses of various models on multiple datasets, forecast horizons, spatial aggregations, and minimum demand forecasting using PyNNLF.
+In parallel with developing PyNNLF, we are also preparing other research papers: a literature review of net load forecasting studies, and comparative analyses of various models on multiple net load datasets, forecast horizons, spatial aggregations for the load, and minimum demand forecasting using PyNNLF.

 # Acknowledgements
-This research is part of Samhan’s PhD study, which is sponsored by University International Postgraduate Award (UIPA) UNSW scholarship [@UNSW_2025] and industry collaboration partnership with Ausgrid [@Ausgrid_2025], a Network Service Provider in Australia.
+This research is part of Samhan’s PhD study, which is sponsored by University International Postgraduate Award (UIPA) UNSW scholarship [@UNSW_2025] and industry collaboration partnership with Ausgrid [@Ausgrid_2025], a Distribution Network Service Provider in Australia.

 # References